def1ant1/RusticUI/docs/architecture/selection-controls.md

 automation hooks, and SSR output consistent even as new telemetry sinks or attributes are introduced centrally.

+## Telemetry orchestration helpers

+Selection controls now lean on two telemetry-centric helpers that eliminate adapter-specific glue code:

+- `SelectionControlTelemetry` wraps a configured `TelemetryHooks` instance and exposes builder-like methods (`with_analytics_id`, `with_automation_id`, `with_data_keys`, `enforce_defaults`) for centrally managed identifiers.
+- `TelemetryHooks` acts as the enterprise integration surface, carrying analytics/focus/change/commit/error callbacks plus panic handling.
+Hooks are thread-safe so adapters can clone them into concurrent renderers without additional locking.

+### Integration steps for adapters

+1. Construct a `TelemetryHooks` value during application/bootstrap and register its delegates with your observability systems (tracing, logging, data lake, compliance archive).
+The hooks expose optional analytics and automation IDs that downstream descriptors inherit automatically.
+2. Wrap the hooks with `SelectionControlTelemetry::new(hooks.clone())`.
+Override managed data keys or identifiers if your renderer needs bespoke attribute names (for example, to integrate with legacy DOM listeners).
+3. Pass the helper into `SelectionControlDescriptor::from_headless`, the dedicated render plans, or the fluent attribute builders.
+The descriptor will merge ARIA/data/automation metadata, Material defaults, and telemetry context without requiring adapter-level mutation.
+4. When rendering, call the descriptor’s `to_ssr_html` or feed `themed_attributes()` into your framework.
+After the render finishes, the telemetry helper ensures analytics, focus, state change, commit, and error callbacks fire in a deterministic order before consumer callbacks, keeping enterprise dashboards trustworthy.

+### Enterprise telemetry considerations

+- **Consistent context** – Telemetry callbacks receive a `TelemetryContext` containing the fully qualified component path, merged analytics/automation identifiers, and snapshot metadata describing the descriptor label and final attributes.
+Incident response teams can diff SSR/CSR output using this context without scraping HTML.
+- **Deterministic ordering** – Checkbox/switch/radio adapters emit telemetry
+  before invoking consumer handlers.
+Maintain this sequencing when authoring additional adapters so automation harnesses observe identical lifecycles.
+- **Central overrides** – Use `SelectionControlTelemetry::enforce_defaults()`
+  when platform governance mandates canonical identifiers.
+Builders will refuse to overwrite analytics/automation IDs, protecting compliance-critical hooks from local overrides.
+- **Testing** – Extend the existing wasm-bindgen tests and integration suites to cover new telemetry delegates.
+Tests should assert ordering and attribute propagation to prevent regressions during framework upgrades.

 ## Testing Expectations

 Unit tests now live under `crates/rustic-ui-material/tests/selection_control.rs`